Case studies are a powerful tool to increase sales and drive conversions.

 The goal is to ensure that your case study will show prospective customers that you are:

-Think about it on a smaller level, such as when you’re reading a how-to blog post.
-Most of of these posts are geared toward average readers.
+Think about it on a smaller level, such as when you’re reading a how-to blog post — most posts are geared toward average readers.

 But when you come across a post designed specifically for your needs (such as online marketing for the healthcare industry), you are more likely to understand and apply the information.

-The same goes with case studies – people who read about results in their industry will feel like the same approach will work for them.
+The same is true with case studies – people who read about results in their industry will feel like the same approach will work for them.

 2. Tell the Story from Start to Finish

 Storytelling is a powerful marketing strategy.
-A great case study will allow someone to really get to know the customer in the case study including:
+A great case study allows readers to really get to know the customer in the case study including:

 - Who is the sample customer and what do they do?